probmods/webppl/docs/distributions.rst

 Distribution objects represent probability distributions, they have two principle uses:

-1. Samples be generated from a distribution by passing a distribution object to the :ref:`sample <sample>` operator.
+1. Samples can be generated from a distribution by passing a distribution object to the :ref:`sample <sample>` operator.

 2. The logarithm of the probability (or density) that a distribution assigns to a value can be computed using ``dist.score(val)``.
 For